hypermodules/hyperamp/readme.md

 Only worth forking if you want to contribute to development!

-This project follows the [npm utopia](https://github.com/bcomnes/node-handbook#utopia-npm) principle for installing, testing, and running the program:
+This project adheres to the [Module Utopia Contract](https://module.party) for installing, testing, and running the program:

 ```
 npm install